-Major snowstorm puts 31 million under blizzard warning
+Major snowstorm puts 18 million under blizzard warning

 Traffic and road closures

--- New York City could get up to 20 inches of snow, Mayor Bill de Blasio said, with coastal flooding and wind gusts as high as 40 to 50 mph also forecast.
-But with warmer air filtering into the area, weather models predict that snowfall could be somewhere around 10 to 14 inches.

--- State of emergencies have been declared in Maryland, Virginia, New York, New Jersey and Pennsylvania.
+-- New York City: A blizzard warning initially issued here was canceled Tuesday morning, but the city still could get as much as 8 inches of snow Tuesday, with higher amounts possible to the north and west.
+About 4 inches had fallen at Central Park by 8 a.m.
+ET.
+Snow may mix with sleet or rain; wind gusts as strong as 45 mph are possible.

+-- Parts of New York City, Long Island and southern Connecticut: Minor to moderate coastal flooding is possible around high tide on Tuesday afternoon, the National Weather Service said.

--- Philadelphia could see 10 inches of snow, causing dangerous travel conditions and wind gusts up to 55 mph in many areas.
+-- Philadelphia could see freezing rain and sleet Tuesday morning before getting as much as 10 inches of snow in the afternoon and into Wednesday.
+Wind gusts up to 40 mph are possible.

--- Parts of Massachusetts could see 24 inches or more and similarly powerful winds, said Gov. Charlie Baker.
-Coastal areas could see hurricane-force wind gusts and a storm surge as high as two to three feet is also possible.
-Boston could see as much as 12 inches of snow for the metro region.
+-- Parts of western Massachusetts could receive 24 inches or more, along with powerful winds.
+Coastal Massachusetts could feel wind gusts of up to 60 mph, and high storm surges are possible.

+-- The Boston area could get as much as 12 inches of snow and sleet; snow is due to fall into the late afternoon, followed by rain and sleet.
+A snow emergency was declared in the city Tuesday morning, meaning vehicles will be towed if they are parked on roads that are marked as snow emergency arteries.

--- In Connecticut, a statewide travel ban was scheduled to go into effect Tuesday at 5 a.m.
-"Wherever you are at sunrise Tuesday morning, expect to remain there throughout the remainder of the storm and into (Tuesday) night," said Connecticut Gov. Dannel Malloy.
+-- In Connecticut, a statewide travel ban went into effect Tuesday at 5 a.m.
+ET.
+"Wherever you are at sunrise Tuesday morning, expect to remain there throughout the remainder of the storm and into (Tuesday) night," Connecticut Gov. Dannel Malloy said.

 -- In Virginia, the Coast Guard closed the Port of Virginia on the harbor at Hampton Roads.
-In a news release Monday night, the agency said 50 mph winds predicted from the pending storm could create hazardous conditions that would make it difficult for Coast Guard units to reach any distressed mariners.
+In a news release Monday night, the agency said 50 mph winds predicted from the pending storm could create hazardous conditions that would make it difficult for Coast Guard units to reach distressed mariners.

 Travel warnings, snow and sleet